ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-3. What SQL query would you use to fetch distinct department names from the Worker table?
+Q. What SQL query would you use to fetch distinct department names from the Worker table?

 <details ><summary><b>Answer</b></summary>
     <p>